Designing Accessible Spaces: Door Hardware Requirements Under AS 1428.1:2021

 Why cam action closers are preferred

-IMPORTANT NOTE: FIRE DOORS ARE EXEMPT
+IMPORTANT NOTE: FIRE DOORS

-For life-safety reasons, fire doors must:
+For life-safety reasons, fire doors are required to:

-- latch positively
+• latch positively

-- resist air-pressure differentials
+• resist air-pressure differentials

-- maintain fire and smoke compartmentation
+• maintain fire and smoke compartmentation

 Accessible circulation should be provided via non-fire-rated alternative doors where required.